semgrep/semgrep-docs/docs/contributing/contributing.md

 ---
 slug: contributing
 description: "Semgrep is LGPL-licensed and contributions are welcome.
 Get started by filing an issue, fixing a bug, contributing rules to the registry, adding a feature, or updating the docs.
-You can also contribute by helping others in the r2c Community Slack!"
+You can also contribute by helping others in the Semgrep Community Slack!"
 ---

 # Contributing overview